-In considering investments for the Plan, the Trustees obtain and consider written advice from the Investment Consultant, who the Trustees believe to be suitably qualified to provide such advice.
+As the Trustees invest in pooled investment vehicles they accept that they have no ability to specify the risk profile and return targets of the manager, but appropriate mandates can be selected to align with the overall investment strategy.
 The advice received and arrangements implemented are, in the Trustees' opinion, consistent with the requirements of Section 36 of the Act (as amended).